wiredimpact/nonprofit-board-management/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed bug that caused error when adding new board member users.
+* Removed the activity dashboard widget for all board members that aren't admins.
+* Tested up to WordPress 4.0.

 = 1.1.0 =
 * Added an updated menu icon for the new admin design.
 * Adjusted styles of the Board Management Upgrades sidebar to match the new admin design.
 * Added the ability to show a list of your board members publicly by using the [list_board_members] shortcode.
-* Other compatibility changes for WordPress 3.8
+* Other compatibility changes for WordPress 3.8.

 = 1.0.5 =
 * Fixed bug causing phone numbers not to save for board members.